-Evidence demonstrating how the applicant meets this criterion should include:

-- the aims of the organisation in its various design processes; - an overview of the arrangements for meeting statutory requirements, and for participating in industry processes (including taking account of the equipment or operations of other applicants).
-This overview should describe links between the arrangements and other relevant parts of the safety management system; - an overview of any national or international standards, or suites of standards relevant to the operation with which the organisation seeks to comply in designing its infrastructure; - reference to any other types of design requirements (for example company standards, technical specifications and procedures); - reference to relevant parts of the applicant's SMS; and - a brief explanation of how the organisation has satisfied itself that designs which predate current standards are fit for purpose.

-- the design philosophy and architecture of various infrastructure subsystems, such as track, signalling, earthworks or level crossings; - the design of layout; - individual projects before, during or after the design stage, to assess compliance with the above description and/or with other legislative requirements; - the design of passenger flow in stations, or passenger-train interface; - the design of the human interface with particular systems or equipment; and - examination of a recent change, outlining the design safety issues and how the system described above addressed them.
+Evidence For infrastructure managers only Evidence demonstrating how the applicant meets this criterion should include: the aims of the organisation in its various design processes; an overview of the arrangements for meeting statutory requirements, and for participating in industry processes (including taking account of the equipment or operations of other applicants).
+This overview should describe links between the arrangements and other relevant parts of the safety management system; an overview of any national or international standards, or suites of standards relevant to the operation with which the organisation seeks to comply in designing its infrastructure; reference to any other types of design requirements (for example company standards, technical specifications and procedures); reference to relevant parts of the applicant's SMS; and a brief explanation of how the organisation has satisfied itself that designs which predate current standards are fit for purpose.
+Potential inspection issues For infrastructure managers only the design philosophy and architecture of various infrastructure subsystems, such as track, signalling, earthworks or level crossings; the design of layout; individual projects before, during or after the design stage, to assess compliance with the above description and/or with other legislative requirements; the design of passenger flow in stations, or passenger-train interface; the design of the human interface with particular systems or equipment; and examination of a recent change, outlining the design safety issues and how the system described above addressed them.